(415 ILCS 135/45)

 (f) If coverage is purchased for any part of a year, the purchaser shall pay

 the full annual premium.
-The insurance premium is fully earned upon issuance
+Until July 1, 2020, the insurance premium is fully earned upon issuance

-(g) The insurance coverage shall be provided with a
+(g) Any insurance coverage provided under this Section shall be subject to a

 (h) A future repeal of this Section shall not terminate